FREE SHIPPING on orders over $75 International: over $250

 Centuries ago, tetsubin were used solely for boiling water.

-Nowadays they have gained immense popularity outside of Japan.
+Nowadays, they have gained immense popularity outside of Japan.
 We find them in many restaurants, cafes, and homes.
-Not only are these cast iron teapots aesthetically pleasing to the eye, with their simple zen-like form; but they are also great at keeping our tea warm.
+Not only are these cast iron teapots aesthetically pleasing with their simple, zen-like form, but they are also great at keeping our tea warm.

 What Is A Tetsubin?

-A tetsubin is a Japanese cast iron teapot, or more specifically, tea kettle.
+A tetsubin is a Japanese cast iron teapot, or more specifically, a tea kettle.

 Although these words are now often used interchangeably, a tetsubin is not to be confused with a tetsu kyusu.
 Tetsu kyusu are used only for brewing tea, but not boiling water.
 Tetsubin are used for boiling water, but not for brewing tea.